programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt2.md

 </table>
 </div>

-Most of this output is similar to what we got when training our model in part-one, but one noticeable difference is that this time we only get one set of outputs rather than the two we had in the first example.
+Most of this output is similar to what we got when training our model in Part 1, but one noticeable difference is that this time we only get one set of outputs rather than the two we had in the first example.
 This is because we are no longer unfreezing the model during the training step and are only training the last layers of the model.
 The other layers of the model are using the weights learned from training on [ImageNet](https://perma.cc/UWG4-4WBU), so we don't see a progress bar for these layers.

 Another difference is that we now have two different metrics: `f1_score` and `accuracy_multi`.
 The potential limitations of accuracy are made clearer in this example.
 If we took accuracy as our measure here, we could mistakenly think our model is doing much better than is reflected by the F1-Score.